SimoKutlin/wall-E/README.md

 https://auth0.com/docs/connections/social/soundcloud

 For mail reporting fill in the credentials of the mail adress reports should be sent from, current version of wall-E only supports gmail accounts, notification mail can be from any provider.
+To disable mail reporting just delete the reporting and notification mail information from the config stub.

 After that rerun the script to continue setting up the config.
 It is of fundamental importance to have a playlist titled '//TODO', otherwise wall-E will not know which tracks to download :disappointed: